KalindiFonda/fend-memory-game/README.md

 ## Project Description

 Students are given a static template with 16 cards.
-The point of the project is to create an interactive memory game, where all the game mechanics work.
-The student is free to add extra elements
+The point of the project is to create an interactive memory game using JavaScript, with all the game mechanics in place for more info check it's [Wikipedia Article](https://en.wikipedia.org/wiki/Memoory_(game)) out.
+The student is free to add extra elements.

+## Game setup

+Download the project and open the index.html file in your browser.

+Click on the various cards or enable keyboard gameplay.
+Find all the matching pairs and win.
+Check the leaderboard to your previous scores.

 ## Implemented Features